SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Variables should only be used for named values that need to be able to change their value.

-Named value declarations can include a specific *type*, to be explicit about the kind of values they can store:
+Named value declarations can include a specific :newTerm:`type`, to be explicit about the kind of values they can store:

 .. testcode:: namedValues